ghpv/dbcsql/package/files/README.md

 `RETURN_VALUE` may be:

 - Literal: some literal like a number or a string.
-- Argument: some argument of the operation.
+- Parameter: some parameter of the operation.
 - Column: column belonging to the _target_ of the postcondition.
 - `_identifier`: special keyword that returns the [identifier](#identifier) of the postcondition's _target_.